LionelBeato/shreveport/java/threadsproj/README.md

 ## Synchronization

-What is synchronization? synchronization is the tool we utilize to avoid thread interference and memory consistency errors.
+What is _synchronization_?
+Synchronization is the tool we utilize to avoid thread interference and memory consistency errors.

 - _This is synchronization as in "working together", not necessarily occuring at one and in the same way._